tlienart/tlienart.github.io/src/pages/csml.md

 The references to more technical work can then be helpful to learn the results in full.

 **Target audience**: advanced undergrads or grads in quantitative fields such as applied-maths, stats, comp-sci, etc, assuming a decent background in basic maths (in particular linear algebra, real analysis and probability theory).
-When the level of the notes is judged (arbitrarily) to be a bit more advanced, it is marked by a "⭒" symbol.
+When the level of the notes is judged (somewhat arbitrarily) to be a bit more advanced, a "⭒" symbol is prepended.

 **Errors & Comments**: if you find anything dubious in the notes, please send me an email, feedback is always much appreciated.